joshuabseitz/Trivia-iOS/readme.md

 * User can select only 1 anwser out of 4 possible answers
 * Correct answer must be revealed after a suser has submitted their answer
 * User can see the score they recieved at the end of the round

-## Personal Challenges
-* Explore a way to build this with TDD
-* Is there a formal design pattern I could use to develop this project?
-* How do I build this with the least amount of complexity (may be good time to brush up on Big O Notation...)
-* What kind of documentation can I create to plan this project?
-	 * Perhaps a more formal requirements document
-	 * Perhaps a UML that will promote OO development
-* What are the odds that I get this submitted to the the App Store ahead of the deadline? heh
-* Use CoreData to score highscores!!!